 only the 4,300 Sovereign Harbour residents and their successors are liable for

 this annual cost, paid via a Sovereign Harbour Trust subsidiary to the

 Environment Agency.
 Only residents pay it, not businesses including managing

-2018.
-A recent Member of Parliament has stated publicly this is unfair and
+agents and property developers.
+A recent Member of Parliament has stated this is

 Sovereign Harbour, Eastbourne, East Sussex, England; before buying or leasing or renting a property here